Hallodaddy070/Mr.-White-Compatible-made-with-Micrypython-played-in-console-/README.md

 If you have any ideas for new roles tell me in the Discussions tab!

+v1.5

+There is 1 new role!
+'The fool' gets a random word.
+You can also choose the amount of Mr Wht/Undrcvrs at the beginning of a game.
+If you get that role, you are either Mr White or undercover.
+I added this so that at the beginning of a game you can't see how many Mr Whites or undercovers there will be.
+Not knowing which roles, and how many of them are in the game can make the game more fun.

 # How to download
 IMPORTANT!
 ----------------------------------------------------------------------------------------------------------------------------------------------------